Help us match you with local pros in your area

 Choose an HVAC company with highly trained technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 In Arizona, HVAC contractors may possess one of multiple types of dual contractor or specialty residential licenses from the Arizona Registrar of Contractors, depending on which part of the HVAC system they work on.
 Normally, four years of hands-on experience is required to apply for a license, and contractors must also be bonded.
 Also look at a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Pick a company with great feedback and good customer testimonials.
+Pick a company with glowing feedback and good customer testimonials.

-Get written estimates before starting HVAC work.
-The quote should cover costs for both materials and labor.
-Read all terms carefully before signing.
+Get written estimates before beginning HVAC work.
+The quote should cover costs for both labor and materials.
+Review all terms carefully before signing.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your doors and windows to help keep cool air in.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any door or window leaks to avoid letting cool air escape.
 Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 There are a number of ways you can make your HVAC system more energy-efficient: